 There is however one caveat, the first time you use it – and I know this will happen to the majority of users, you’ll probably get overwhelmed with what you’ll be displayed with:

-First, we have a Class Browser to the left that lists all the assemblies that are being anaylsed – this includes the assemblies you selected (black!) and the assemblies that were added automajically by NDepend as dependencies (blue).
+First, we have a Class Browser to the left that lists all the assemblies that are being analysed – this includes the assemblies you selected (black!) and the assemblies that were added automajically by NDepend as dependencies (in blue).